 On the return, follow the orange blazes along the ledges to the SE.

 Parking lot plowed in winter but may not be well sanded.
-Crampons or creepers desirable in icy conditions, particularly on the ledges.
+Crampons or Micro Spikes necessary in icy conditions, particularly on the ledges nearing the summit.
 Snowshoes may be necessary particularly on lesser-traveled routes.
 Most times rugged hiker boots and pull on spikes are perfect for this mountain.
 Beautiful breath-taking views are your when you hike in winter on Major!
 The frozen broads of Lake Winnipesaukee are …… You will see!